-Hamabata, who currently works at the university's Global Exchange Division, also gave an update on the COVID-19 situation, and described the large-scale coronavirus vaccination centre downtown that Tohoku University, Miyagi Prefecture and Sendai City jointly set up in May.
+Hamabata, who currently works at the university's Global Engagement Division, also gave an update on the COVID-19 situation, and described the large-scale coronavirus vaccination centre downtown that Tohoku University, Miyagi Prefecture and Sendai City jointly set up in May.

 On a lighter note, students enjoyed two rounds of 100 yen breakfast deals in spring, thanks to the Tohoku University Fund, and the generosity of a couple of alumni who donated "sangen pork" from their farm and meat business in Gunma.
 "If any of you here have something you would like to donate to support our current students, please send us a message!"
 Hamabata said with a smile.

 After the update, participants were assigned to breakout rooms for two 30-minute informal chat sessions.
 Many rooms were filled with nostalgic stories of student life.
 "I miss the snow, the sakura and especially the festivals," said Mohd Hafizal Mohd Isa, a Malaysian who graduated in 2013.
 "I love that Japan is so high tech but still keeps so much of its traditional roots."

 Chaterine Altmann, from Australia, agreed.
 "There's something about Japan that makes you feel at home.
 I definitely consider Sendai my second home."